 Introducing the owner/builder

-I am now happily retired and enjoying my time pottering around the garage.
+I am now happily retired and enjoying my time pottering around the Man Cave.
 So there you have a bit of background on me.
 I hope your visit to this site is informative and entertaining.
 Feel free to email me with any comments, suggestions or questions - I am always open to a chat with like minded enthusiasts.